 She acted in several plays in and around the Chicago area before she joined up with Babes With Blades Theatre Company, finally putting some of her super-hero training to use.
 She appeared in numerous shows with the company and without for several years, while continuing her studies with instructors from around the globe via workshops.
 It was through some of these workshops that she met the man who would become her husband and take her to the other side of the world.
 She spent two years living in New Zealand, and traveling with her husband.
 During that time she continued her studies as well as teaching voice and stage combat (even doing a little directing) in New Zealand, Australia, England, and Italy.

 Prior to leaving Chicago back at the end of ’05, she had appeared as Mama Virginia in Hillbilly Antigone with Lookingglass (understudy, with two weeks of performance), Annie Bailey in Bloody Bess (After Dark Award – Outstanding Ensemble) at Red Hen, Zillah in A Bright Room Called Day at Mary Arrchie (Jeff Nomination – Best Actress in a Supporting Role), The Baker’s Wife in Into the Woods with Buffalo Theatre Ensemble, Suzy in Wait Until Dark at Pheasant Run, roles in Xena, Live!
 Episodes 1 & 2, Ariel in The Tempest at First Folio Shakespeare Festival’s inaugural season, and in multiple runs (and touring!) with BWBTC, among others.
-She has also done a little mocap for video games, recorded voiceovers for TV & radio commercials, video games and a pinball machine, and she can be seen in indie feature film, “Sword of Hearts” (available HERE) and short film “The Lovecraft Syndrome”, both with Sword & Cloak Productions, indie short “My Story 1” with Warsaw Warrior Productions, Dark Age: The Web Series, and The Scarlet Line.
+She has also done a little mocap for video games, recorded voiceovers for TV & radio commercials, industrials, video games, and a pinball machine, and she can be seen in indie feature film, “Sword of Hearts” and short film “The Lovecraft Syndrome“, both with Sword & Cloak Productions, indie short “My Story 1” with Warsaw Warrior Productions, Dark Age: The Web Series, and The Scarlet Line.